Dreamshala

 And the best way to do that is to track the historical data of any company.

-There is a basic rule; if any company has already paid around 3% to 5% on average in dividends for the past five decades or so, it will give probably give you the same in the next decade too.
+There is a basic rule; if any company has already paid around 3% to 5% on average in dividends for the past five decades or so, it will probably give you the same in the next decade too.

 Although this rule remains constant in all cases, many companies may face a little struggle in the global crisis.
 However, they are expected to cope it up and again emerge as profitable stocks in the longer run.